 -mer or tyoo

 also called a fibroma.
-A non-cancerous tumor that is made of fibrous or connective tissue.
+A benign (non-cancerous) tumor that is made of fibrous or connective tissue.
 It is the most common tumor found in women.
 It can be in the uterine wall or protrude into the lining of the uterus.
 Usually there are no symptoms, but it can cause abnormal bleeding and other symptoms depending on its size and location in the uterus.
 See also uterus, leiomyoma.

 also called the womb.
 The pear-shaped organ in a woman’s pelvis that holds and nourishes the growing embryo and fetus.
 The uterus is divided into 3 areas; the body is the upper part, the isthmus is the narrowed central area, and the cervix is at the base.